 The Plastics Industry

 Overview of the plastics industry, including materials and processes.
 Topics include the many types of career opportunities in the industry, inviting individual interest-based exploration.
 Discussion also covers the nature of plastic product manufacturers, including size, work environment, and typical processes used.
-2 Credits (2 Lecture - 0 Lab) Fall Only.
+2 Credits (2 Lecture) Fall Only.

 Polymer Processing Survey - Lecture

 Introduction to polymer processing techniques, including injection molding, extrusion, blow molding, rotational molding, and thermoforming.
-(Formerly portion of PPT120) 3 Credits (3 Lecture - 0 Lab) Fall Only.
+(Formerly portion of PPT120) 3 Credits (3 Lecture) Fall Only.

 Polymer Processing Survey - Lab